dasensioco/edu-devcamp/HOL/HOL0/README.md

     ![image](./media/2019-03-26-11-51-00.jpg)

 1. Under `Subscription`, use your free trial.
 Also assign a name to your virtual machine and to the resource group that will be created along with the virtual machine.
 Enter your username and choose a password.
-Then select `RDP` as the available inbound port.
+Then click `Allow selected ports` and select `RDP` as the available inbound port.
 To continue, click `Management` at the top of the page.

     ![image](./media/2018-08-30-16-27-00.jpg)